 Located on the edge of the Snowdonia National Park, with fantastic access to the surrounding countryside and the peaks of Snowdonia, this Caernarfon cottage is in an ideal position to explore North Wales, Anglesey or the Llyn Peninsula, with its miles of sandy beaches, coastal paths and beautiful scenery.

 There are a number of excellent golf courses in the area surrounding this Caernarfon cottage, Llyn Padarn fishing lake is less than 1 mile away, and Betws-y-Coed is within 20 minutes' drive.

 This is a superb Caernarfon cottage for a relaxing family holiday, whatever the time of year.

 Mostly ground floor.

-Mostly ground floor.
-Two bedrooms: 1 x mezzanine double, 1 x ground floor twin.
-Ground floor bathroom with bath, shower over, basin and WC.
-Open-plan living area with fitted kitchen, dining area, sitting area with electric fire and small conservatory.
+Two bedrooms: 1 x mezzanine double, 1 x twin.
+Bathroom with bath, shower over, basin and WC.
+Open plan living area with kitchen, dining area, sitting area with electric fire and small conservatory.

 About the location

 Llanberis 4 miles; Caernarfon 8 miles; Bangor 8 miles.